zhang98striving/b-hive-timing/README.md

 ### PlottingTask
 The plotting task will evaluate and visualise the results from the training and prediction.
 It relies in [plotting/plotting.py](https://gitlab.cern.ch/cms-btv/b-hive/-/blob/law/plotting/plotting.py).

 It will plot and save the training and validation loss against the trained epochs.
-Futhermore, the discriminators `B vs L`, `B vs C` and `C vs L` are calculated and plotted using ROC curves including AUC.
+Futhermore, the discriminators `B vs L` and `B vs C` are calculated and plotted using ROC curves.

 _WIP:_
 - ROC curves for kinematic regions p_T>30GeV, 90GeV and 300GeV.
+- Add `C vs L` discriminator.
+- Add AUC.